 Piling on the pounds?

+Remember also that some dogs will carry on growing for a little longer than the guidelines above.
 But if a dog is still piling on the pounds long past the point where other dogs of his size has stopped growing, you need to ask yourself some questions, such as “am I overfeeding my dog” and maybe get him a check up with your vet.

 - General health